 In 1808 the Napoleonic Wars were at their height, and the threat of a French invasion was very high.
 To counter the threat a series of 29 defensive Martello towers were built along a stretch of coast from Norfolk to Essex.
 The Harwich Redoubt is one of these Martello Towers.
 The fort is thought to have been constructed using French prisoners of war for labourers.

-Though the defences kept being upgraded as threats looms, the Redoubt never saw action.
+Though the defences kept being upgraded as threats loomed, the Redoubt never saw action.
 It was allowed to fall into decay in the early 20th century, then briefly used as a detention centre by the military in WWII, holding soldiers awaiting trial.
 Some of the soldiers scratched graffiti in their cells, which can be seen by visitors.

-Visitors can see some of the original guns, including a 12 ton RML gun discovered in the moat, where it had been pushed after it became obsolete.
+Visitors can see some of the original guns, including a 12-ton RML gun discovered in the moat, where it had been pushed after it became obsolete.
 Chambers around the parade ground have been restored to show how they would have looked when the fort was on active duty, and some are used to hold exhibits on Harwich and its history.
 Special events, including battle re-enactments, are held regularly.

-The location might at first seem odd, for the site is now hemmed in by modern housing, but in the early 19th century it stood alone atop a hill with 360 degree views.
+The location might at first seem odd, for the site is now hemmed in by modern housing, but in the early 19th century it stood alone atop a hill with 360-degree views.

 About Harwich Redoubt Fort

 Address: Main Road, Harwich, Essex, England, CO12 3LT